 [Photograph by Jeppe Gudmundsen-Holmgreen]

-BY DAVE ALLEN Any discussion of modern American music, especially in the late 30 years, has to start with the Kronos Quartet.
+BY DAVE ALLEN Any discussion of modern American music, especially in the last 30 years, has to start with the Kronos Quartet.
 But thanks to their efforts as commissioners and promoters of vital new work, both by composers from the US and all over the world, the discussion doesn’t end there.
 With their dedication to touring, recording and continuing to take on exciting and ground-breaking work, the Kronos Quartet have earned a spot in the pantheon — not just in classical music, not just in world music, but purely as musicians.
 I spoke with David Harrington, founder and first violinist for the Kronos, catching him en route to San Francisco International Airport, where he would later fly to New York for the premiere of Tan Dun’s “A Chinese Home” at Carnegie Hall.
 This premiere builds on a concentration on world music also exemplified by the recent album “Floodplain,” which assembles both indigenous and modern music from the great river cultures in Iraq, Egypt, India, Lebanon, Ethiopia and elsewhere.
 We discussed adopting the music and techniques of foreign cultures, the expansion of the standard string quartet with additional instruments and singers, and how Philadelphia’s own George Crumb, a musical legend himself, spurred the Quartet to become what they are.

 PHAWKER: Why do an album like this now?
 Is there something in the culture — I’m thinking of Yo-Yo Ma’s Silk Road Project — that’s bringing us to explore these parts of the world’ Is it something political?